luke-clifton/themk.net/notes/historic/init.md

         update-rc.d my_script defaults

-   to install the daemon at all the default run-levels (run levels are different modes of booting linux, you can see which run level you are currently booted with `runlevel').
+   to install the daemon at all the default run-levels (run levels are different modes of booting Linux, you can see which run level you are currently booted with `runlevel`).
 It will also install the proper scripts to stop the daemon during shutdown (eg it will call

         /etc/init.d/my_script stop